Fountainpay/Fountain-React-V1/README.md

 # Support

-For additional assistance using this library, please create an issue on the Github repo or contact the developer experience (DX) team via [email](mailto:developers@fountainpay.ng) or on [slack](https://bit.ly/34Vkzcg).
+For additional assistance using this library, please create an issue on the Github repo or contact the developer experience (DX) team via [email](mailto:developers@fountainpay.ng).

 You can also follow us [@fountainpayng](https://twitter.com/fountainpayng) and let us know what you think 😊.